-Int 1038 TI 955 Interpretation 1038 Contributions by Owners Made to Wholly-Owned Public Sector Entities requires transfers in the nature of equity contributions, other than as a result of a restructure of administrative arrangements, to be designated as contributions by owners (at the time of, or prior to, transfer) before such transfers can be recognised as equity contributions.
-Capital appropriations have been designated as contributions by owners by TI 955 Contributions by Owners made to Wholly-Owned Public Sector Entities and will be credited directly to Contributed Equity.
+Int 1038 TI 955 Interpretation 1038 Contributions by Owners Made to Wholly-Owned Public Sector Entities requires transfers in the nature of equity contributions, other than as a result of a restructure of administrative arrangements, as designated as contributions by owners (at the time of, or prior to, transfer) be recognised as equity contributions.
+Capital appropriations have been designated as contributions by owners by TI 955 Contributions by Owners made to Wholly-Owned Public Sector Entities and have been credited directly to Contributed Equity.

-AASB 1050 Administered items (Departments only)
+Administered items (Departments only)

-The Department administers, but does not control, certain activities and functions for and on behalf of Government that do not contribute to the Department's services or objectives.
+AASB 1060.219 The Department administers, but does not control, certain activities and functions for and on behalf of Government that do not contribute to the Department's services or objectives.
 It does not have discretion over how it utilises the transactions in pursuing its own objectives.